 Many people with diabetes experience digestive problems, such as constipation, bloating or nausea.
-These symptoms may be due to a condition called gastroparesis (also known as delayed gastric emptying).
+Diabetes and upset stomach symptoms may be due to a condition called gastroparesis (also known as delayed gastric emptying).
 Gastroparesis is a chronic disorder of the digestive tract that causes food to remain in the stomach longer than it should.

 Gastroparesis is common in people with diabetes.
 It affects between 27% and 58% of people with type 1 diabetes and 30% of those with type 2 diabetes.
-Read on to learn about diabetes and digestive problems.
+Read on to learn about diabetes and upset stomach.

 What are the symptoms of gastroparesis?

 The symptoms of gastroparesis include:

 - Stomach bloating

 - Loss of appetite